opendr-eu/opendr/docs/reference/rosbridge.md

 ROSBridge.to_ros_face(self,
                       category)
 ```
-Converts an OpenDR Category into a ROS ObjetHypothesis.
+Converts an OpenDR Category used for face recognition into a ROS ObjectHypothesis.

 Parameters: